-- Let the record show.
+Let the record show.
 For the same reason you want more than enough takes, you also want your take to run longer than you need.
 Start recording a few seconds before the action, and keep shooting for a few seconds afterward.
 Those extra seconds will give you room to cut in and cut out at the right moment.

-- Don’t stop ’til you get enough.
+Don’t stop ’til you get enough.
 Regardless of the shot, always shoot for at least 10 seconds.
 This general rule applies even if the action lasts only a couple of seconds, or if you’re recording a static shot with no actions.
 Even pressing the record button or stepping back from the camera can cause vibrations or sounds.
 Recording for 10 seconds gives your equipment enough time to stabilize and guarantees a minimum amount of usable footage.

-- Read the room.
+Read the room.
 Every recording environment has a certain audio quality when no one or nothing is making a sound.
 Professionals call it room tone — background sound, the sound of the room, or the sound of silence.
 Collect a bit of room tone from every location.
 It could be useful for filling awkward audio gaps in your edit later on.

 11 basic video editing principles